CyberSecuriTim/ad-configuration/README.md

     - Create a new user in the "_ADMINS" organizational unit (assign whatever username and password credentials you would like)
+      - I chose Mr. Robot (if you know, you know) 😉
     ![image](https://github.com/user-attachments/assets/d023852e-08c4-4b4c-8d1d-f9a37eabfdc4)

      - Uncheck "User must change password at next logon"